rcsb/rcsb-saguaro/README.md

 Main feature viewer board object configuration defines the coordinate range, track and title width and axis display.
 The full set of attributes is defined in [RcsbFvBoardConfigInterface](https://rcsb.github.io/rcsb-saguaro/interfaces/rcsbfvboardconfiginterface.html) interface.

+Main Board Configuration properties are:
+- **range**: Defines the 1D domain coordinates segment
+    - **min**: Numerical value that defines the coordinates start position
+    - **max**: Numerical value that defines the coordinates end position
+- **trackWidth**: Numerical value that defines the width of the board cells that contains the feature
+- **rowTitleWidth**: Numerical value that defines the width of the row title cells
+- **includeAxis**: Boolean flag used to include a 1D horizontal axis on the top part of the board

 ```javascript
 const boardConfig = {
     range: {